mjjstockman/setlistsharer/README.md

 [Back to top ⇧](#Setlist-Sharer)
 ## User Stories

+User Stories were added to the Git Hub project board and can be read from [here](https://github.com/mjjstockman/setlistsharer/issues)

+A kanban was used to keep an agile view on user stories.
+Below is an example of the kanban at a particular set of time.

 | Theme  | Epic | Related User Stories  | MOSCOW |Order | Completed |
 |--|--|--|--|--|--|